Grislow/KnowledgeBase/resources/glossary.md

 Any data type that is not an object and has no methods.

 __Javacript__: These are `string`, `number`, `boolean`, `null`, `undefined` and `symbol`.
 A primitive variable stores its actual value.

+## Procedural Programming
+A programming paradigm focused on performing a task through subroutines that are executed one by one.

+Procedural Programming focuses on algorithms over data.

+__Examples__: PASCAL, C

 ## Progressive Enhancement(PE)
 A methodology for building web applications that focus on providing basic content and functionality.
 Advanced features are built on top of that core and used only by user agents that support them.